 Sober Steering is a Sensor Diagnostics, Inc. ("Sensor Diagnostics") Company.
 Sensor Diagnostics is an investment vehicle that currently holds 100% ownership of Sober Steering Sensors Canada, Inc., an operating company located in Waterloo, Ontario.
 Sensor Diagnostics is supported financially and strategically by investments from the Canadian federal government, the government of Ontario, and a well recognized group of successful entrepreneurs and angel investors.

-In addition to Sober Steering, Sensor Diagnostics has developed TDM Fleet Management, a complementary product designed specifically for the school bus industry.
+In addition to Sober Steering, Sensor Diagnostics has developed Bus Vector, a complementary product designed specifically for the school bus industry.
 Sensor Diagnostics aims to expand non-invasive biosensor development to include wearable devices, drug detection and, eventually, medical diagnostic devices.

 Catherine is a founding member of the Sober Steering team, guiding its development even prior to its inception in 2008.